-Omaha Lancers... a tradition of success for 26 years.
+Omaha Lancers... a tradition of success in the 29th season.

 From humble beginnings in 1986 at Hitchcock Ice Arena, with the worst record in the USHL at 0-48-0, the Lancers struggled to rise from the ashes of Omaha hockey legend that had created such hockey greats as Motto McLean, Eddie Bruneteau and NHL Hall of Famer Gordie Howe.